VEAF/VEAF-mission-converter/readme.md

 We provided a blank canvas for Caucasus (`empty-caucasus.miz`), Syria (`empty-syria.miz`) and Persian Gulf (`empty-persiangulf.miz`)

 Copy the mission of your choice in the root of this folder, and name it `template.miz`.

+If you select a mission that already has some scripts and triggers, it's ok as long as it doesn't conflict with the VEAF's own scripts and libraries.
+In doubt, contact me (Zip) on [VEAF Discord's](https://www.veaf.org/discord)

+If you want to reinject the VEAF scripts and triggers in a mission that already has some version of them, you must simply remove the related triggers (they should be colored) and save the mission (in the DCS Mission Editor) before using it as the starting mission.

+Failing to do this will result in a non-functional mission that has too many triggers and will not load correctly.

 ### Run the init.cmd script